-The world is full of beautiful things and, thankfully for us, a lot of those beautiful things have been cataloged and displayed in some of the world’s best museums for our viewing pleasure.
+The world is full of beautiful things and, thankfully for us, a lot of those beautiful things have been cataloged and displayed in some of the best museums in the world for our viewing pleasure.

 Here at Museum Hack. we are dedicated to bringing the museum experience to new audiences and we won’t stop until we enjoy an entire world’s worth of f***ing awesome museums.

-So, sit back and get comfortable as we go Around the World in 80 Museums.
+So, sit back and get comfortable as we go explore some of the best museums in the world.